Canon SX720 vs Leica V-LUX 5

 It is notable that the V-LUX 5 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX720 does not feature such an accessory-socket.

 The V-LUX 5 is a recent model that features in the current product line-up of Leica.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX720 and V-LUX 5 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Leica V-LUX 5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX720 or the Leica V-LUX 5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.